Brigad/monorepo-workshop/README.md

 Using style props on web is not recommended, let's change that then!
 We can use any styling system we want on web, let's use tailwind css for this example.

+(If you use expo on the web, https://docs.expo.dev/versions/latest/config/metro/#tailwind).

 <br/>
 <strong>Let's change the `Flex` component to use tailwind css on web</strong>